- 5 Simultaneous Connections

 Support request response time was impressively fast but really let down by the quality.
 Responses were canned and not directly relevant to our questions.
 We gave up after three attempts to solve our issue.
 The knowledge base is very basic and is put to shame by competitors’ efforts.
 The lack of video is also a downside.

-All that said, Hotspot Shield Elite is so incredibly simple to use, there’s a fair chance you may not need any support and at this price point, there will always be trade-offs.
+All that said, Hotspot Shield Elite is so incredibly simple to use, there’s a fair chance you may not need any support.

 The app is almost simple to a fault in that the options are very limited indeed, with no facility to change protocols or select servers optimised for specific tasks for example.
 Aside from a couple of toggle switches for IP leak protection and when the app should start automatically, there is little configurability.
 However, if you just want a one-button VPN, it doesn’t get much easier than this.

 The lack of information or options regarding standard security protocols and features is also a concern.
-For safer browsing on airport Wi-Fi or watching iPlayer outside the UK, Hotspot Shield is perfectly sufficient.
+For safer browsing on airport Wi-Fi or basic hiding of your IP address, Hotspot Shield is perfectly sufficient.
 For more stringent privacy needs, look elsewhere.

 Torrenters should also find another solution as P2P traffic is not permitted.